Get free initial legal advice from Jason Brady, specialist medical negligence solicitor. Find out if you can claim compensation.

 The report went on to uphold the parents’ complaint over bereavement support and found both the Surgery and the Trust fell far short of the expected standards.

-Sam’s parents also had cause to complain about the investigations into their son’s death and the report has found that the process has left the parents without the answers they want, and have been left with no confident in the organisations involved.
+Sam’s parents also had cause to complain about the investigations into their son’s death and the report has found that the process has left the parents without the answers they want, and have been left with no confidence in the organisations involved.

-Fortunately, there is now an increased awareness of sepsis, and hospitals have strict guidelines surrounding diagnosis of suspected cases of sepsis.
+Fortunately, there is now an increased awareness of sepsis, and hospitals have strict guidelines surrounding the diagnosis of suspected cases of sepsis.

 However, as the above highlights, there can be errors made and misdiagnosis of sepsis can occur.
 Should you find yourself in a similar situation as highlighted in the report, you could look at the possibility of making a claim for sepsis compensation by contacting a specialist medical negligence solicitor.